As one of the fastest-growing economies in the world, Ethiopia’s economy has achieved robust, broad-based growth.

 - Ethiopia has made significant progress in achieving the Millennium Development Goals.
-The share of its population living below poverty line fell from more than 44 percent in 2000 to around 30 percent in 2010; by the end of the GTP I period (2014/15), the figures fell further to 23.4 percent (National Planning Commission 2015).
+The share of its population living below the poverty line declined from 44 percent in 2000 to around 30 percent in 2010; by the end of the GTP I period (2014/15), the figures fell further to 23.4 percent (National Planning Commission 2015).

 Economic growth 2012/13-2016/17